jeffklouda/Operating_Systems_RuleRunner_Project/README.md

 > if a file has been created, modified, or removed.
 >
 >   1. What system calls would you need to use?
+>
 >	To do this action, you'd need to use the following system calls: opendir(), readdir(), closedir(), and stat().
 >
 >   2. What information would you need to store and what data structures would
 >      you need?
+>

->	You would need to store what files are in the directory on the previous scan and the date tag of the files on the previous scan.
-To keep track of this, you can use a map that maps from the inode to a struct containing the filename and the time of the last modification to compare the values of the current scan to the values of the previous scan.
+>	You would need to store what files are in the directory on the previous
+> scan and the date tag of the files on the previous scan.
+To keep track of
+> this, you can use a map that maps from the inode to a struct containing
+> the filename and the time of the last modification to compare the values
+> of the current scan to the values of the previous scan.
+>
 > Explain how you would check if a rule matched an event and execute the
 > corresponding action.
 >
 >   1. What system calls would you need to use?
 >
 >   You need to use the following system calls: fork() and execvp().
+>
 >   2. How would you pass the environment variables to the command?
+>

-    We would pass the environment variables to the command using the C++ function getenv() to obtain the variables and then execvp() to pass them.
+>   We would pass the environment variables to the command using the
+>   C++ function getenv() to obtain the variables and then execvp() to
+>   pass them.
+>
 > Explain how you would handle a [SIGINT] signal and what you would need to
 > cleanup?
 >
+>
 >   1. What system calls would you need to use?

-    signal(SIGINT)
+>   We will use signal(SIGINT, handler()) where handler() is our handler
+>   function which will allow our program to clean up before ending.
 >
 >   2. How would you know what resources to cleanup?
+>

-    We will have to make sure all files opened by the program are closed which we can do by setting a flag that allows the program to finish the loop.
+>   We will have to make sure all files opened by the program are closed
+>   which we can do by setting a flag that allows the program to finish the loop.
 This allows all files to complete their actions and that includes closing.

 Testing
 -------

 > Describe how you tested and verified that `rorschach` met the project
 > requirements.

+>   Our main tool in testing and verifying the output of rorschach was the demo.py file that Professor Bui and the TA's provided for us.
+This python file tested most of the possible situations where `rorschach` would have to function.
+Along with this, we tested a couple of extra situations that `rorschach` might have to deal with.

 Analysis
 --------